-This Guide is designed to provide a basic resource for new Adjunct Faculty and to help answer many of the questions that may arise related to your teaching responsibilities at Colorado State University-Pueblo.
+This Guide is designed to provide a basic guide for new Adjunct Faculty and to help answer many of the questions that may arise related to your teaching responsibilities at Colorado State University-Pueblo.
 While this publication references a number of University policies and procedures, this Guide is not an official policy manual or personnel handbook; please refer to official publications of the University for such information.
-Also, because information becomes outdated over time, this Guide notes online and web resources for each section, where available, so that you may refer to the latest information available at any time.
+Also, because information published in a printed form becomes outdated over time, this Guide notes online and web resources for each section, where available, so that you may refer to the latest information available at any time.